pulumi/docs/content/docs/reference/pkg/mongodbatlas/getcluster.md

     <dd>{{% md %}}Set of connection strings that your applications use to connect to this cluster.
 More info in [Connection-strings](https://docs.mongodb.com/manual/reference/connection-string/).
 Use the parameters in this object to connect your applications to this cluster.
 To learn more about the formats of connection strings, see [Connection String Options](https://docs.atlas.mongodb.com/reference/faq/connection-changes/).
 NOTE: Atlas returns the contents of this object after the cluster is operational, not while it builds the cluster.
 - `connection_strings.standard` -   Public mongodb:// connection string for this cluster.
 - `connection_strings.standard_srv` - Public mongodb+srv:// connection string for this cluster.
 The mongodb+srv protocol tells the driver to look up the seed list of hosts in DNS.
 Atlas synchronizes this list with the nodes in a cluster.
 If the connection string uses this URI format, you don’t need to append the seed list or change the URI if the nodes change.
 Use this URI format if your driver supports it.
 If it doesn’t, use connectionStrings.standard.
 - `connection_strings.aws_private_link` -  [Private-endpoint-aware](https://docs.atlas.mongodb.com/security-private-endpoint/#private-endpoint-connection-strings) mongodb://connection strings for each interface VPC endpoint you configured to connect to this cluster.
-Returned only if you created a AWS PrivateLink connection to this cluster.
+Returned only if you created a AWS PrivateLink connection to this cluster. **DEPRECATED** Use `connection_strings.private_endpoint[n].connection_string` instead.
 - `connection_strings.aws_private_link_srv` - [Private-endpoint-aware](https://docs.atlas.mongodb.com/security-private-endpoint/#private-endpoint-connection-strings) mongodb+srv://connection strings for each interface VPC endpoint you configured to connect to this cluster.
 Returned only if you created a AWS PrivateLink connection to this cluster.
 Use this URI format if your driver supports it.
-If it doesn’t, use connectionStrings.awsPrivateLink.
+If it doesn’t, use connectionStrings.awsPrivateLink. **DEPRECATED** Use `connection_strings.private_endpoint[n].srv_connection_string` instead.
 - `connection_strings.private` -   [Network-peering-endpoint-aware](https://docs.atlas.mongodb.com/security-vpc-peering/#vpc-peering) mongodb://connection strings for each interface VPC endpoint you configured to connect to this cluster.
 Returned only if you created a network peering connection to this cluster.
 - `connection_strings.private_srv` -  [Network-peering-endpoint-aware](https://docs.atlas.mongodb.com/security-vpc-peering/#vpc-peering) mongodb+srv://connection strings for each interface VPC endpoint you configured to connect to this cluster.
 Returned only if you created a network peering connection to this cluster.
+- `connection_strings.private_endpoint.#.connection_string` - Private-endpoint-aware `mongodb://`connection string for this private endpoint.
+- `connection_strings.private_endpoint.#.srv_connection_string` - Private-endpoint-aware `mongodb+srv://` connection string for this private endpoint.
+- `connection_strings.private_endpoint.#.type` - Type of MongoDB process that you connect to with the connection strings.
+Atlas returns `MONGOD` for replica sets, or `MONGOS` for sharded clusters.
+- `connection_strings.private_endpoint.#.endpoints` - Private endpoint through which you connect to Atlas when you use `connection_strings.private_endpoint[n].connection_string` or `connection_strings.private_endpoint[n].srv_connection_string`
+- `connection_strings.private_endoint.#.endpoints.#.endpoint_id` - Unique identifier of the private endpoint.
+- `connection_strings.private_endpoint.#.endpoints.#.provider_name` - Cloud provider to which you deployed the private endpoint.
+Atlas returns `AWS` or `AZURE`.
+- `connection_strings.private_endpoint.#.endpoints.#.region` - Region to which you deployed the private endpoint.
 {{% /md %}}</dd>
     <dt class="property-"
             title="">